PWAs vs Native Apps: Which One Should You Select?

 Constructing a progressive web app is more affordable than building a native app.
 In the case of the native app, you will need to learn the language and create a version for each platform.
 That means you need at least two different versions for Android and iOS and the resources to run and update both versions.
 Based on the aim and complexity of the app, this requires a great deal of time and effort.

 On the other hand, it’s faster to establish and update a PWA.
 You can get one codebase for multiple platforms, not just the two common platforms.
 Rather than building an app from zero, you can configure your current site with support from tools like Google Lighthouse.
 With responsive design, you just need only one version of the app, and it will show up in an identical manner on every device.
+Also, if you can’t code yourself, there are many pwa development services out there.

 With a native app, in addition to building different versions for different platforms, you will also need to submit them to multiple app stores.
 Android’s Play Store and Apple’s App Store are the most prominent, but there are also Amazon’s Appstore, Windows Store, and more.
 With each store, you will need to pass specific requirements to get launched.
 Sometimes, it charges you some fees to register a developer account.